-Type of order Who may file Location Domestic Abuse (ch 813.12 Wis.
+Type of Order Who May File Location Domestic Abuse (ch 813.12 Wis.
 Stats) Temp.
 Restraining Orders up to 14 days; Injunctions up to 4 years, can be renewed Adult Family Member Adult Household Member Adult Former Spouse Adult with whom have child in common Adult with whom have or have had a dating relationship Adult under a caregiver's supervision Adult guardian of an incompetent individual Same sex couples are eligible 1.
 County where petitioner resides 2.
 County where respondent resides 3.
 County where cause of action arose (where incident occurred) 4.
 County where petitioner is temporarily residing Child Abuse (Ch 813.122 Wis.
 Stats.)
 Temp.
 Restraining Orders valid up to 14 days Injunctions valid up to 2 years Child victim Parent of child victim Step-parent of child victim Guardian of child victim §813.122(2)(a) for 1-4 Guardian ad litem in a matter involving a child found to be in need of protection or services §48.235(4)(a)6.
 If a proceeding is brought under §48.13 [child alleged to be in need of protection or services], any party to or any governmental or social agency involved in the proceeding. §48.25(6).
 1. County where petitioner resides 2.
 County where respondent resides 3.
 County where incident occurred Harassment (Ch 813.125 Wis.
 Stats) Temp.
 Restraining Orders valid up to 14 days Injunctions valid up to 2 years Any person who has been harassed Child Parent Stepparent Legal guardian of a child §813.125(2)(b) Guardian ad litem in a matter involving a child found to be in need of protection or services. §§48.235(4)a, (6).
 If a proceeding is brought under §48.13 [child alleged to be in need of protection or services], any party or any governmental or social agency involved in the proceeding.
 1. County where petitioner resides 2.
 County where respondent resides 3.
 County where cause of action arose (where incident occurred) Individuals at Risk (Ch.
 813.123) Temp.
-Restraining Orders valid up to 14 days Injunctions valid up to 2 years Individual at risk County where it occurred County where defendant (respondent) resides
+Restraining Orders valid up to 14 days Injunctions valid up to 2 years Individual at risk Any person acting on behalf of an individual at risk An elder-adult-at-risk agency on behalf of an individual at risk Adult-at-risk agency on behalf of an risk County where it occurred County where defendant (respondent) resides